 Make sure doorknobs, faucets and other fixtures are fitted properly.
-In case you need to change them, take your current hardware along with you to hardware store.
+In case you need to change them, take your current hardware along with you to the hardware store.
 Some fixtures for mobile homes are specially designed just for mobile homes.

 5. Helpful Plumbing Tips

 Mobile home plumbing is a bit different from site-built homes but the same concept applies: the plumbing system has a supply line, a waste or drain line, and ventilation.
-The pipes have to be able to breath to work properly.
+The pipes have to be able to breathe to work properly.

 Ideally, all mobile homes will have a shut-off valve at every water feature.
 If possible, add one to the toilet and faucets in the bathroom and kitchen.
 Make sure you know where your main shut-off valve is to your home, too.